Certification in Pediatric Hematology/Oncology

 - ASPHO/ABP Febrile Immunocompromised Child PIM – The American Board of Pediatrics (ABP) and ASPHO have partnered to offer a learning tool that helps pediatricians deliver antibioticshelps pediatricians deliver antibiotics to children within the fastest possible timeframe.

-- ASPHO Review Course - Next live course will be scheduled in 2017.
+- ASPHO Review Course - Most recent live course was in February 2017.

 - ASPHO Online Review Course

 - MOC Part 2 - Each year ASPHO’s Annual Meeting includes two certification opportunities for MOC Part 2 credits (10 points each).

 - MOC Part 4 - ABP MOC Part 4 Initiative